 To help maintain a safe and supportive environment, we have specific guidelines on what you can bring for an inpatient stay.
 These help ensure safety and focus on your treatment.

-If friends or family are dropping off items, they must do so during visiting hours; please have them contact your inpatient psychiatric program for specific times.
-Please limit your personal belongings to what will fit in two belonging bags, as we cannot accept suitcases.
+If friends or family are dropping off items, they must do so during visiting hours.
+Please have them contact your inpatient psychiatric program for specific times.
+Please limit your belongings to what will fit in two belonging bags, as we cannot accept suitcases.

 Loose, comfortable clothing that can be layered is recommended.
-Laundry is available.
+Washers and dryers are available.

 Clothing not allowed: